jmservera/aidc-workshop/use-cases/Contoso Zermatt National Bank.md

 ## Customer Requirements

-To address these challenges, Contoso Matterhorn Bank has outlined the following requirements:
+To address these challenges, Contoso Zermatt Bank has outlined the following requirements:

 ### Regulatory Compliance